 C-MARC™ is a new type of Litz wire.
-C-MARC’s noise reduction is based on the bucking coil method using two counter-polarized coils.
-Every strand's clock-wise turn aligns with a corresponding counter-clockwise turn of exactly mirrored diameter and step.
-The two resulting counter-polarized coils are mutually superposed.
+C-MARC’s noise reduction is based on the bucking coil method using two counter-polarised coils.
+Every strand's clockwise turn aligns with a corresponding counter clockwise turn of precisely mirrored diameter and step.
+The two, resulting counter-polarised coils are mutually superposed.
 A second-scale fractal replication of the already bucking coils is then repeated.
-Through electrical cancellation of the induced noise, C-MARC™ provides an enormous signal-to-noise ratio in today's demanding environment.
+Through electrical cancellation of the induced noise, C-MARC™ provides an enormous signal-to-noise ratio in today's demanding audio environment.

 Choose and purchase your C-MARC™ bulk cable here.